 Children are always learning and observing from the world around them.
 This includes everything from the way you react to their mistakes to stereotypes in our society.
 It is your role as a childcare provider to notice children’s stereotypical attitudes, the stereotypical comments they make, and their actions that stem from these attitudes.
 By helping children notice the error of stereotypical images, early childhood professionals help children begin to develop a sense of fairness and justice.
 So, how do you help children get along?

-But what is a stereotype?
 A stereotype is a widely held idea that is based on partial or oversimplified information.

 Have you noticed boys excluding girls from “real boy” play or from activities involving strength?
 When you see children express stereotypes, talk with children about how these attitudes and comments are based on false information.